 - Export only a single page or post at a time

 #5 WP Advanced PDF

-Using custom fonts, logo, and even adding a watermark to your PDF files are available as well.
-You can add your company logo to make the PDFs look professional or add watermark to protect them.
+Using custom fonts, logos, and even adding a watermark to your PDF files are available as well.
+Adding your company logo to make the PDFs look professional has never been done easier.

-The Setting page is very long with many steps required, including general settings like post types allowed and cache update, image scaling ratio, or units of measurement.
+The Setting page is very long and requires many steps, including general settings like post types allowed and cache update, image scaling ratio, or units of measurement.

 Pros and Cons

-- Require a lot of settings to get started
+- Require a lot of settings to start using